endurantgames/cosmiclegends/src/classes/paragon.md

 :   Your capacity for heroic deeds is extraordinary, even for a hero.
     Increase your maximum Might by 5.

-Ultra-Energy Limitation
+Ultra-Energy Infusion

-:   *Prerequisite: You must have the __My One Weakness!__ Ability to
+:   *Prerequisite: You must have the __My One Weakness!__ Prime Ability.*

-    choose this.*
+    Remove your *My One Weakness!* Prime Ability and replace it with the following Ability, which is a variant of the *My One Weakness!* Prime

-    Remove your *My One Weakness!* ability and replace it with the following Ability:
+    Ability:

     You can only use one super-power at a time.
 Immediately after you use any Power Word or Words in a Power Display, Stunt, or